kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 ### MaxUnavailable

-This particular parameter defines the maximum number of pods that can be unavailable while performing the update.
+This parameter defines the maximum number of pods, belonging to a DaemonSet, that can be unavailable while performing an update.
 In simpler terms, they are being deleted and not yet replaced by new pods, during the update process.
 `maxUnavailable` specifies either the maximum number or maximum proportion of pods that can be (voluntarily) [disrupted](/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions)